-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.73) states:
+The OMG Unified Modeling Language specification, (v2.5.1, p.138) states:

-A generalization is a taxonomic relationship between a more general classifier and a more specific classifier.
-Each instance of the specific classifier is also an indirect instance of the general classifier.
-Thus, the specific classifier inherits the features of the more general classifier.
+A Generalization is a taxonomic relationship between a more general Classifier and a more specific Classifier.
+Each instance of the specific Classifier is also an instance of the general Classifier.
+The specific Classifier inherits the features of the more general Classifier.
+A Generalization is owned by the specific Classifier.